Apothecary Diaries Inspired Hairpin

 At this point, I had to look into how this was actually going to happen, and make sure my designs could actually be made. here’s what I wanted:

-needs to feel premium and high quality
+premium and high quality build

 some decoration that adds character

 I’ll tackle one thing at a time: Forming the main metal structure of the hairpin.
 Here, there had to be a delicate balance between feasibility, cost, and quality.
 To make something out of metal, there are many techniques and many metals you could choose.
 The skin tone of the wearer was more pale, and so I chose to opt for cooler tones and so gold and warmer colored metals like copper or brass was disregarded.
-The first option was silver- silver jewellery is the usual go to, and I originally thought that that would be the best option.
+The first option was silver- silver jewelry is the usual go to, and I originally thought that that would be the best option.
 It doesn’t tarnish easily, and can be polished to be nice and shiny.
-There’s also stainless steel jewellery but the process of creating that is hard for various reasons- not something I can easily do at home at the quality that I am expecting.
+There’s also stainless steel jewelry but the process of creating that is hard for various reasons- not something I can easily do at home at the quality that I am expecting.

 Investment casting is the overall superior option for creating any type of design- it can capture super high detail and the actual pattern can be any shape you want.
 However, the equipment needed to get it working well would be way too much and seemed like a hassle to acquire.
-(Vacuum , thermacast filament, plaster of Paris, etc etc. also you need a kiln to burn out the pattern so… that was way too much and not feasible. it adds steps that at the time I thought would be a lot harder.
+(Vacuum , thermacast filament, plaster of Paris, etc etc. also you need a kiln to burn out the pattern so… that was way too much and not feasible. it added steps that at the time I thought would be a lot harder.

-so I settled for sand casting, which also had its own challenges.
+So I settled for sand casting, which also had its own challenges.
 The hardest was figuring out exactly what I would need and why.
 There was no exact tutorial on how to create a hairpin, and I really wanted the end result to be as good as I could possibly do it, so I studied many videos and articles on what I would need.
-I dove into jewellery making, traditional sandcasting, 3D printing and cosplaying, to find a way to combine it all together.
+I dove into jewelry making, traditional sandcasting, 3D printing and cosplaying, to find a way to combine it all together.
 Let’s go through how it worked!

 Tip is too sharp